ccgargantua/arena-allocator/README.md

 // for debug functionality, you can also do:
 #define ARENA_DEBUG

+// If you would like to change the default alignment for
+// allocations, you can define:
+#define ARENA_DEFAULT_ALIGNMENT <alignment_value>
 ```

 After doing this in **one** file in **one** translation unit, for **any other file** you can include normally with a lone `#include "arena.h"`.
 You can find usage examples in the [`code_examples/` folder](https://github.com/ccgargantua/arena-allocator/tree/main/code_examples).